-Weathercraft is the realisation of Raquel Jones’ long-held dream to own make wine from her own fruit.
+Weathercraft is the realisation of Raquel Jones’ long-held dream to make wine from her own fruit.
 A project where the growing takes precedence, and the making simply follows.
-Eventualy landing in Beechworth on an established vineyard, she makes elegant takes on local stars – chardonnay, shiraz, cabernet – but has replanted to map a future that is occupied substantially by Spanish varieties.
+Eventually landing in Beechworth on an established vineyard, she makes elegant takes on local stars – chardonnay, shiraz, cabernet – but has replanted to map a future that is occupied substantially by Spanish varieties, principally tempranillo and albariño.

 Jones didn’t follow a standard path to wine.
 No family vineyard.
 No winemaking studies followed by educational jaunts overseas.
 No multi-regional Blundstone-wearing vintage stints.
 None of that.
 Jones did, however, grow up helping her father grow fruit and vegetables for the family on their East Gippsland property, which fostered a life-long passion for growing things.

 Jones sold her business to allow the space and resources to study nutritional bioscience and chemistry, and later viticulture and oenology, all with the aim of one day owning a vineyard and being a vigneron.
-That word, vigneron, is important to Jones.
 She and her husband, Hugh, could have bought grapes to start a label, but it was non-negotiable that they’d make wine from the ground up.

-Raquel farms in a natural way, encouraging microbial soil life as a way of combatting pests and weeds.
-“All life begins and ends with the soil, it is a living, breathing system with an incredible ability to replenish and sustain life.
-The way in which we manage the soil and its microbial populations determines not only the health and vitality of the vines we grow, but the quality of the wine we produce and the well-being of the environment in which we live,” she says.
+Farming in a natural way, Jones encourages microbial soil life as a way of combatting pests and weeds.
+“All life begins and ends with the soil; it is a living, breathing system with an incredible ability to replenish and sustain life.
+The way in which we manage the soil, and its microbial populations determines not only the health and vitality of the vines we grow, but the quality of the wine we produce and the well-being of the environment in which we live.”

-Working with the existing varieties, Raquel makes pinot gris, chardonnay, shiraz, cabernet and a pale and dry shiraz-based rosé under the Weathercraft label.
-And while she is passionate about the elegant and refined expressions of these grapes, using traditional manual techniques and only French oak, she has an abiding desire to pursue growing and making Spanish varieties at the highest level, with an albariño and tempranillo in the wings.
+Jones makes pinot gris, chardonnay, shiraz, and a pale and dry shiraz-based rosé under the Weathercraft label.
+And while she is passionate about the elegant and refined expressions of these grapes, using traditional manual techniques and only French oak, she has an abiding desire to pursue growing and making Spanish varieties at the highest level, with albariño and tempranillo now part of the portfolio.